siobhanlgorman/80s-Mixtape-Quiz/README.md

 The quiz was tested by users of various ages.
 Feedback was overall positive from users.
 The following constructive feedback was used to make improvements.

-* One user reported that the reponse to the user click on the answer was'laggy' so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
+* One user reported that the reponse to the user click on the answer was 'laggy' so the `timeout` delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
 * An x link with a function to close the modal was removed for the final version it became superflous after a stop quiz and play again buttons were added and no other option is available to close the modal.

+The following functioned as intended:
+* Questions and corresponding answers generated correctly in their boxes
+* Questions and corresponding answers generated randomly and did not repeat within each game of six questions.
+* the colours change to the colour corresponding to the correct/incorrect answer selected by the user.

 The following links were tested and functioned as expected: